-The Awkward Language of 'The Emoji Movie'
+Why 'The Emoji Movie' Fails

 The Emoji Movie is notable in part because, in its very conceit, it pushes back against all of that buzzing evolution.
 It tries to brand it.
 It tries to turn it into intellectual property.
 As Alex French reported in a fantastic piece for The New York Times Magazine, there’s a booming business in Hollywood right now, one that involves taking existing intellectual property and, through the insistent alchemy of the studio budget, converting it into a Story.
 Angry Birds.
 Battleship.
 Fruit Ninja.
 Jumanji.
 And on and on.

-Films like this are of course part of a much larger trend in Hollywood, the one that involves comic-book franchises and sequels-to-sequels and a hefty reliance on the general notion of the “universe”… films that give rise to anxieties about the reboot industrial complex and that cause people to wonder, extremely fairly, whether Hollywood is simply out of new ideas.
-(In 2016, La La Land was the only film of the year’s 20 top-grossers to have been wholly original—that is, not based on existing In 1996, nine of those 20 had been based on original screenplays.)
+Films like this are of course part of a much larger trend in Hollywood, the one that involves comic-book franchises, and sequels-to-sequels, and a hefty reliance on the general notion of the “universe”—films that give rise to anxieties about the reboot industrial complex and that cause people to wonder, extremely fairly, whether Hollywood is simply out of new ideas.
+(In 2016, La La Land was the only film of the year’s 20 top-grossers to have been wholly original—that is, not based on existing material.
+In 1996, nine of those 20 had been based on original screenplays.)

 But The Emoji Movie and its fellow travelers are different.
 They aren’t merely adapting stories from another genre; they are taking something that has no story of its own—the toy, the game, the emotion—and attempting to inject story into it.
 As the producer Tripp Vinson told French, the changes that have come about in Hollywood over the past decade have “forced me to look at everything as though it could be I.P.”
 Sometimes, the results of that general approach to the world—everything can be a story—are delightful.
 Sometimes, they can be creatively Lego Movie-esque, their imagined worlds allowing for satire and allegory as well as entertainment.
 Many more times, though, those films read as cynical.
-They scan less as works of cinema than as big-screen versions of Clippy. (“It looks like you’re writing the script for a soulless cash grab!
+They scan less as works of cinema than as weary exercises in forced anthropomorphism: big-screen versions of Clippy. (“It looks like you’re writing the script for a soulless cash grab!
 Would you like help?”)

 And that’s another problem with The Emoji Movie.
 It takes all the productive linguistic experimentation that is happening every day—every minute—every second—in people’s phones and lives and reduces it down to stock characters who go through the motions of extremely conventional storytelling.
 Sony won The Emoji Movie in a bidding war against, reportedly, Warner Bros. and Paramount.
 In that sense, Gene belongs to the studio.
 But in another sense, Gene does not belong to anyone.
 Those silly little pictographs belong to us all.
 The Emoji Movie grafts its own plot onto the tools that real people, people who are not Hollywood studio executives, have been using to write their own stories, to have their own fun, to tell their own truths.
 No wonder the movie made them, in the end, a little bit 😡.